wenyang/azureml-v2-preview/docs/overview/setup.rst

 Create a workspace:

 .. warning::
-    Workspace creation from CLI does not work yet, please use the ARM template.
+    Workspace creation from CLI does not work yet, please use azue portal or an ARM template.
     Note that the defaults set above may not match the ARM template.

 .. image:: https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.svg?sanitize=true